fversnel/fversnel.github.io/_posts/2018-04-09-about-scrum-and-agile.markdown

 Code reviews are great!
 Having another developer check your design and code keeps everyone aligned.
 Not only that, it's an extra insentive for programmers to keep up with quality standards.
 If you're code is not up to par it will simply not pass the review.
+Developers will keep this in mind while coding and not take

 # Concluding

 Agile brought us many benefits but also harmed software development.
-This book explains, mostly just by simple deductive reasoning, that some of the Agile practices are incomplete or wrong, while others are great and have proven their worth.
+This book explains, mostly just by using logical reasoning, that some of the Agile practices are incomplete or wrong, while others are great and have proven their worth.

 Meyer's biggest problem is that Agile doesn't allow for upfront design.
 A lack of oversight